 Not many game titles are as famous as Tomb Raider, the game that redefined video games forever.

-Picked up by Square-Enix, a new Tomb Raider game was developed as an origin story; the origin of Lara Croft, from a mild mannered and orphaned, amateur explorer into a battle-hardened treasure hunter, something which the latest title in the Square-Enix series, Shadow of the Tomb Raider emphasises more than ever.
+Picked up by Square-Enix, a new Tomb Raider game was developed as an origin story; the origin of Lara Croft, from a mild-mannered and orphaned, amateur explorer into a battle-hardened treasure hunter, something which the latest title in the Square-Enix series, Shadow of the Tomb Raider emphasizes more than ever.

-Shadow of the Tomb Raider has had very mixed reviews from top gaming review outlets such as IGN and Gamespot ranging from poor to excellent, with some highlighting that although the game is a great sequel in a great series, it has been let down by inconsistent game play and a contradictory characterisation of Lara’s development.
+Shadow of the Tomb Raider has had very mixed reviews from top gaming review outlets such as IGN and Gamespot ranging from poor to excellent, with some highlighting that although the game is a great sequel in a great series, it has been let down by inconsistent gameplay and a contradictory characterization of Lara’s development.

 She is visibly hurt, covered in dirt and in a state of despair with only you as her way out of a dire situation.

 Lara needs to free her leg which is trapped under a rock.
 In a vertical cavern.
 In the dark!

 Being prompted by the game you will have to rapidly tap a button to begin the action sequence to free her pinned leg and ultimately her ascension toward a dim light, as Lara, once freed from the rock, starts to climb using her trusty pick axes and you as guidance, in a thrillingly, yet tensely claustrophobic, interactive set-piece as Lara struggles for freedom.

 This short, yet brilliantly designed bit of gameplay is reminiscent of the amazing pathos-building scenes from the first Tomb Raider installment of the new franchise and reminds you of the Lara you have come to love and respect as the developers intended, with us along for the ride of Lara’s development.
 But sadly, that’s where it ends.